Nikhil-Jain-2002/TVS-Motors-Ltd.-model-code-/README.md

 ### Face Localization using MTCNN model and Face Feature Extraction using Facenet

+Steps to be followed:
-Step 0: Face Feature Extraction Model to be downloaded from [here](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-).
+0) Face Feature Extraction Model to be downloaded from [here](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-).
 The downloaded model to be unzipped under model directory.
-Step 1: Required python 3.7 (more specific v3.7.3).
+1) Required python 3.7 (more specific v3.7.3).
-Step 2: Required packages can be installed using 'pip install -r requirements.txt' (may be, install in a virtual environment)
+2) Required packages can be installed using 'pip install -r requirements.txt' (may be, install in a virtual environment)
-Step 3: Run '$python face_localize_feature_extract.py' on console.
+3) Run '$python face_localize_feature_extract.py' on console.

 Description: